-If you are feeling overwhelmed as a stay at home mom, be sure to get the free Stay at Home Mom Checklist sent to your inbox.
+If you are overwhelmed with taking care or your home and family, be sure to get the free Balanced Mom Printable Pack sent to your inbox.

 Staying in leggings, a t-shirt, and a ponytail is super tempting as a stay at home mom, but it is also detreimental.

 When you get dressed each day, you are signaling to yourself, your family, and the rest of the world that you are ready for the day and whatever comes up.

 You are prepared to handle unexpected situations.
 Someone needs a ride, you need to run an errand, your neighbor stops by… If you are dressed and ready, you don’t have to worry about what you are wearing of if your hair is done.

 Beleive me, I know that it can feel like you don’t have enough time to get ready in the mornings.
 That’s why it’s important to get up before your kids and simplify your morning routine.

 You can still look put together without a bunch of time or effort.

 A few ways I’ve simplified my morning beauty routine are: